eprintsug/carousel/README.md

 * Carousel uses jquery and slick - if you are already loading one of both of these just override the carousel-js phrase
 * The slick library has many additional settings - see http://kenwheeler.github.io/slick/#settings - if you want to adjust the defaults just override the carousel-init phrase
-* By default 5 randomly selected "featured" records are shown in the carousel - to show more (or less) override the carousel phrase and change the "<epc:print expr="carousel(5)"/>" line